 If you accept the offer, you will get paid the same day via your preferred payment method.
 If you are not satisfied for any reasons, we will send back your diamond free of charge.
 We aim for 100% customer satisfaction, and that means no games or gimmicks when it comes to selling diamonds for cash.

 There is no risk or obligation to receive a free diamond valuation from Precious Elements.
 If you have any questions or would like to request a free estimate, chat with us online, give us a call, or visit us for an in-person valuation.
-No more wasting time on confusing or complicated process to sell diamonds online; Contact Precious Elements and turn your diamonds into cash today!
+No more wasting time on confusing or complicated process to sell your diamonds and jewelry online; Contact Precious Elements and turn your diamonds into cash today!

 We'll answer any questions and walk you through the process.